gandolaglajaje/Mini-Quiz-Using-Python/README.md

 ## Mechanics

-Type your answers in respective questions
+Type your answers in respective questions.

 ## Screenshots